Sitecore/docker-images/README.md

 Using this repository you can also build custom Docker images for the most recent versions of Sitecore.
 You can use this repository (preferably from a fork) from your build server and have it build and push images to your private Docker registry.
 See [INSTRUCTIONS.md](INSTRUCTIONS.md) for how to setup and build, and [IMAGES.md](IMAGES.md) for a list of all images currently available to be built.

+Note: The images built from this repo (including pre v10 images) are considered custom images and not officially provided or supported by Sitecore.

 ## Information about this repository

 - This repository was initially created to help consolidate efforts around Sitecore and Docker.